IanMitchell77/esp8266_deauther_frontend/readme.md

 This is a new user friendly frontend based on esp8266_deauther.

 ## Feature/task list:
+1. [ ] Be user friendly and intuitive so help isnt required.
 1. [ ] Have list of known users - save to EEPROM.
 2. [ ] Assign MAC address to known users - save to EEPROM.
 3. [ ] Have button to deauthenticate known users wifi connections.